bigbagy/NLP-document-parsing-and-clustering/README.md

 Step 2, determine document language

-auto-detect language of text string (using langdetect)
+auto-detect language of text string using langdetect

 Step 3, dealing with non-english files

 there are several options to handle foreign language files

-If majority of files are in Englih, minority foreign language files will become outliers after tf-idf, (eg those french/german files will have no word match with majority of word-space).

-There are several options to resolve this:

-1. We can remove french and german files from clustering study(somewhat equivalent to removing outliers)
+option 1. remove foreign languages and only keep English files for clustering study

-2. we can do 3 separate clustering study, one for each language
+option 2. perform separate clustering study, one for each language

-3. we can translate German/French text to English (using goslate or similar package), then treat the traslated content as English text
+Option 3. translate foreign language text to English (using goslate or similar package), then treat the traslated content as English text

-4. we can do word embedding to convert words to abstract vectors (such as word2Vec), then the actual spelling of words won't matter, if we do clustering in abstract vector space.  (need word embedding modules that support French and German)
+Option 4. use word embedding to convert word space to abstract vector space (such as Word2Vec), then cluster files based on abstract vector space

-Currently support option 1, i.e. only cluster English files and ignore other language files.
-More features could be added to support other options.
+currently support option 1, i.e. only cluster English files.
+More features could be added in future to support other options.

-Step 4, extract proper nouns using POS
+Step 4, extract key words from text using POS

-tokenize plain text to get word-tokens, only keep proper nouns for clustering analysis and discard unimportant words
+tokenize plain text with NLP tokenizer, use word-tokens to filter out the key words ("proper nouns" NNP as key words)

 Step 5, stemming & lemmatization